tompscanlan/vic-persistence-blog/vic-persistance.md

 hello from Mon Oct 16 21:33:03 UTC 2017
 ```

-As a final note, a cool resilence benefit of VIC is that if the volume is being backed by vSphere and shared across more than one ESXi host is that a running container
-can be scheduled on any ESXi host that is part of the same HA cluster.
+As a final note, if you have a stateful process that can handle restart, VMware HA
+will enable restarting the container on a new ESXi host if the original ESXi host fails.
+If
+your process can't implement a re-play or replication pattern to recover state on failure,
+then VMware Fault Tolerance enables transparent continuation of processing during an ESXi host failure.
-If the chosen ESXi host goes down, the container continues running on a different ESXi host.
+In this case the container VM continues running on Ja new ESXi host as though there were no failure of the original host.
-The VIC container host, which is just the docker endpoint for controlling running container VMs, can go down at any time without inturrupting the
-operation of running containers.

-Here is an initial placement of a container:
+We'll see if we can make a blog entry demonstrating the Fault Tolerance feature.

+Here is an example of VMware HA help a container resume running on a new host after failure of the initial ESXi host.
+This is the picture before failure:
 ![image of initial container placement](./initial-container.png)

-And after causing a host failure, the container is moved to a running host:
+And after causing an ESXi host failure, the container is moved to and started on a different ESXi host:
 ![Host failure migrates container](./migrated-container.png)

 So, there you have it; VIC can provide resilient storage, and cope with host failures.
 Not mandatory during development, but definitely a boon in the production landscape.